build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 #### <b>Project </b>
 Next, we create a new Project inside the space.
 We can have multiple projects inside a space.

-To create a project click on the `Create Project` button, select `Start from scratch`, and give your project a name - we will use `ThreeTierApp`.
+To create a project, click on the `Create Project` button, select `Start from scratch`, and give your project a name - we will use `ThreeTierApp`.

 ![CodeCatalyst Create Project dialog](images/cc_create_project.png)
 </br>

 #### <b>Repository</b>
-Now we'll create a new repository for our code - in our case the CloudFormation template and other resources.
+Now we'll create a new repository for our code - in our case, the CloudFormation template and other resources.
 Click `Code` in the left-side navigation menu, then select `Source repositories`, `Add repository`, and choose `Create repository`.
-Set a repository name ( we will use `3-tier-app` in this tutorial), add a description and `none` for the .gitignore file :
+Set a repository name ( we will use `3-tier-app` in this tutorial), add a description and `none` for the .gitignore file:

 ![CodeCatalyst Create Repository dialog](images/cc_create_repository.png)
 </br>

 #### <b>Environment </b>
-Lastly, we need to setup the AWS environment where our CloudFormation stack will be deployed by automated workflows.
+Lastly, we need to set up the AWS environment where our CloudFormation stack will be deployed by automated workflows.
 This is my non-production environment where my sample CloudFormation template will be deployed.

 From the left navigation panel, select `CI/CD`, `Environments`, and click on `Create Environment`.
 In the Environment details enter following:
-- Environment name : `PreProdEnv`
+- Environment name: `PreProdEnv`
-- Environment type : `Non-production`
+- Environment type: `Non-production`
-- Description : `Pre-production environment to learn, test and experiment with CloudFormation`
+- Description: `Pre-production environment to learn, test and experiment with CloudFormation`
 - AWS account connection
-    - `Connection` : Select the AWS account ID that will be used in the workflows to deploy this environment
+    - `Connection`: Select the AWS account ID that will be used in the workflows to deploy this environment

 ![CodeCatalyst Create Deployment Environment dialog](images/cc_create_environment.png)
 </br>